-- procedures for reporting to the effective managers on significant incidents as defined in Article 98 of the Order of 3 November 2014 (cf. Article 245 of the Order of 3 November 2014); - procedures allowing the risk manager to report to the effective managers on the exercise of their duties (cf. Article 77 of the Order of 3 November 2014); - procedures allowing the risk manager to warn the effective managers of any situation that could have significant repercussions on risk management (cf. Article 77 of the Order of 3 November 2014).
+- procedures for reporting to the effective managers on significant incidents as defined in Article 98 of the Arrêté du 3 novembre 2014, as amended (see Article 245 of the Arrêté du 3 novembre 2014, as amended); - procedures allowing the risk manager to report to the effective managers on the exercise of their duties (see Article 77 of the Arrêté du 3 novembre 2014, as amended); - procedures allowing the risk manager to warn the effective managers of any situation that could have significant repercussions on risk management (see Article 77 of the Arrêté du 3 novembre 2014, as amended).

 3.2.3.
-Measures taken by the effective managers and the supervisory body
+Verifications carried out by the effective managers and the supervisory body

-- a description of the measures taken by the effective managers and the supervisory body to verify the effectiveness of internal control systems and procedures (cf. Articles 241 to 243 of the Order of 3 November 2014).
+- a description of the due diligence carried out by the effective managers and the supervisory body to verify the effectiveness of internal control systems and procedures (see Articles 241 to 243 of the Arrêté du 3 novembre 2014, as amended).